dignite/dotnet-new/working/content/namecasing/demo.md

 This is a demo to show how the name parameter can be cased with different styles.

+# PascalCasedName

-- Original: OriginalName
+- Original: OriginalPascalCasedName
-- snake_case: name_as_snake_case
+- snake_case: pascal_cased_name_as_snake_case
-- kebab-case: name-as-kebab-case
+- kebab-case: pascal-cased-name-as-kebab-case
+- PascalCase: PascalCasedNameAsPascalCase